draggett/arena-webhub/examples/Getting Started/README.md

 ```
 node light.js
 ```

+You should then open the web application at http://localhost:8888/light.html.
+The web page and its associated resources can be found in the "www" directory.

 Note that this example doesn't deal with user account management and  JSON web tokens.
 That is covered in a separate example.